jorg-j/ImageHasher/README.md

 # Image Hasher

-An image hashing written in Python.
+An image hashing framework which allows for folder injest, db storage of hash results.

+This allows for rapid checking of thousands of images thanks to stored hash compares in SQL instead of one to one comparisons.
+All done automatically at the end ov the evaluation.

 Supports: